Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Brain

-The Ball3DBrain GameObject in the scene, which contains a Brain component, is a child of the Academy object.
-(All Brain objects in a scene must be children of the Academy.)
-All the Agents in the 3D Balance Ball environment use the same Brain instance.
+Brains are assets that exist in your project folder.
+The Ball3DAgents are connected to a brain, for example : the **Ball3DBrain**.
 A Brain doesn't store any information about an Agent, it just routes the Agent's collected observations to the decision making process and returns the chosen action to the Agent.
 Thus, all Agents can share the same Brain, but act independently.
 The Brain settings tell you quite a bit about how an Agent works.

-The **Brain Type** determines how an Agent makes its decisions.
-The **External** and **Internal** types work together — use **External** when training your Agents; use **Internal** when using the trained model.
+You can create brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
+There are 3 kinds of brains :
+The **Learning Brain** is a brain that uses a Neural Network to take decisions.
+When the Brain is checked as `Control` in the Academy **Broadcast Hub**, the external process will be taking decisions for the agents and generate a neural network when the training is over.
+You can also use the **Learning Brain** with a pre-trained model.
 The **Heuristic** Brain allows you to hand-code the Agent's logic by extending the Decision class.
 Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
-If none of these types of Brains do what you need, you can implement your own CoreBrain to create your own type.
+If none of these types of Brains do what you need, you can implement your own Brain.

-In this tutorial, you will set the **Brain Type** to **External** for training;
+In this tutorial, you will use a **Learning Brain** for training.
-when you embed the trained model in the Unity application, you will change the **Brain Type** to **Internal**.

 #### Vector Observation Space